defusioner/ducks-client-middleware/README.md

 ## Features

+### Action creator fields (to use, add a field to the return of your action creator)
-- `debounce: number` - adds an optional debounce on promises.
-To use it, add `debounce` field to the return of your action creator
+- `debounce: number` - adds an optional debounce on promises
+- `persist: (state) => any` - adds an optional data persistence during ducks action.
+The persisted data is stored under `action.__persisted__`.
+Could be used to undo an effect created on one request start, on its fail

 ## Usage